cardstack/cardstack-documentation/guides/release/card-sdk/index.md

 DEV_DIR="your/path/goes/here" yarn start
 ```

-If you change this path at any time, be sure to restart your prereqs too:
+If you change this path at any time, be sure to restart your prerequisites too:
 `yarn stop-prereqs` and `yarn start-prereqs`.

 Now, try creating another card in the builder.